roberts/hardhat-laravel/README.md

 This Laravel package is designed to control [Hardhat](https://hardhat.org) from a [Laravel](https://laravel.org) application through a monorepo with both applications installed in a specific structure.
 Please read the documentation below for proper creation:

+See also: [Web3 integration guide](docs/web3.md) for using this alongside roberts/web3-laravel.

 ## Package functionality

 - Wrapper around Hardhat, not a replacement: this package doesn’t ship Hardhat (a Node.js tool).
 It exposes a convenient Laravel API to run the underlying shell commands in your Hardhat project.